 Saudi Aramco Awards EPCI Contracts for Pair of Major Projects

-A consortium of L&T Hydrocarbon Engineering (LTHE) and Subsea 7 have won an engineering, procurement, construction, and installation contract for two projects from Saudi Aramco.
-It marks the fifth award for the consortium from Saudi Aramco, adding on to four previous offshore contracts currently under execution under a long-term agreement.
+A consortium of L&T Hydrocarbon Engineering (LTHE) and Subsea 7 have won an engineering, procurement, construction, and installation (EPCI) contract for two projects from Saudi Aramco.
+It marks the fifth award for the consortium from Saudi Aramco, adding on to four previous offshore contracts currently under execution with a long-term agreement.

-The new deal is for three oil production deck manifolds and subsea pipelines at the Zuluf and Berri Fields.
+The new deal is for three oil production deck manifolds and subsea pipelines at the Zuluf and Berri fields.
 Zuluf has an estimated production capacity between 550,000 and 600,000 BOPD.
 It is located approximately 25 miles off Saudi Arabia’s northeastern coast, in around 131 ft of water.
 The Berri field, which is partly onshore and partly offshore Saudi Arabia’s east coast, produces between 250,000 and 300,000 BOPD.
 Saudi Aramco is planning a major expansion project at Berri which will see the development of more than 200,000 BOPD by the mid-2020s to offset the natural decline of the field.

 LTHE said the project will be built at Hazira, its flagship fabrication facility in Gujurat, India.

 The contract comes weeks after LTHE’s construction business won contracts to build 115-kV substations with associated transmission lines and cable circuits in Dubai and Saudi Arabia, awards that were part of a larger $298.7-million contract win.

 BP Approves Thunder Horse South Expansion Phase 2